lodewijn/ManyAnalystThesis/README.md

 This is the R project file for the repository.
 It contains the project settings and configuration.
 Open this project in RStudio before running any of the analysis files.

 ### Reproduce the Environment
-Run `renv::restore()` in RStudio before running any of the analysis files to make sure correct package versions are installed.
+The `renv` folder and the `renv.lock` file contain information about the R environment used in the analyses.
+Using the `renv` package, the R environment can be restored, by running `renv::restore()` in R before running any of the analysis files to make sure correct package versions are installed.

 ## Decision Space
 To define the decision space, all options of six different decisions made by the teams in